vuex-orm/vuex-orm-examples-nuxt/README.md

 # Vuex ORM Examples Nuxt

-The example [Nuxt](https://nuxtjs.org/) application to demonstrate the use case of the [Vuex ORM](https://github.com/vuex-orm/vuex-orm).
-It's a simple ToDo application which can add assignee to each todo.
-You can see how Vuex ORM connects those two models – Todo and Assignee – and how to create, edit and delete them.
+This example application demonstrates how [Vuex ORM](https://github.com/vuex-orm/vuex-orm) can be integrated with [Nuxt](https://nuxtjs.org/).
+It's a simple ToDo application which can assign users to ToDo items.
+You will learn how Vuex ORM connects users with ToDo items and how easy it is to create, edit and delete both users and ToDo items.

 ![Vuex ORM Nuxt Example](screenshot.png)